Cook Eat Well

 • Pinterest

-• YouTube
+• Subscribe

-This easy cranberry walnut granola is crunchy and sweet with a hint of tartness from the cranberries – everything you want in a granola and perfect for a paleo breakfast or snack.
+This easy cranberry walnut granola is crunchy and sweet with a hint of tartness from the cranberries - everything you want in a granola and perfect for a breakfast or snack.

 This post includes some affiliate links for your convenience.
 You can read my full disclosure statement here.

 This granola is one of my favorite recipes.
 The recipe is so simple you can make it for breakfast on the weekend and have it ready to grab and go all week.
-Homemade paleo granola takes less than 30 minutes start to finish for a big batch.
-It’s perfect for meal prep – just pack in single serve containers (like these plastic-free bags) for portable paleo snacks.
+Homemade granola takes less than 30 minutes start to finish for a big batch.
+It's perfect for meal prep - just pack in single serve containers (like these plastic-free bags) for portable snacks.

 And you can change up the flavors depending on what you have on hand.
 Cranberry and walnut is a classic combination I made with the ingredients I had in the pantry - dried cranberries (sweetened with apple juice) walnut halves, slivered almonds, unsweetened shredded coconut, and coconut oil.
 I think hazelnut apricot or pistachio date might be next flavor I try.
 I've already done variations with cinnamon and raisins, dried blueberries, and dried cherries.